uselagoon/lagoon/docs/contributing-to-lagoon/developing-lagoon.md

 ### Allocate Enough Docker Resources

 Running a Lagoon, Kubernetes or Docker Cluster on your local machine consumes a lot of resources.
-We recommend that you give your Docker host a minimum of 8 CPUs and 12GB RAM.
+We recommend that you give your Docker host a minimum of 8 CPU cores and 12GB RAM.

 ## Building Lagoon Locally